PeterPlucinski/peterplucinski.github.io/_posts/2018-02-03-setting-up-jwt-authentication-with-laravel-and-vue-part-1.md

 </html>
 ```

-A couple of notable points.
+A few of notable points:
 * We're adding the CSRF token for use by Vue JS as a meta tag
 * The `<router-view></router-view>` will be where our Vue JS app is displayed and we'll be using Vue's routing (see part 2)
 * `<app-component></app-component>` will be our parent component